Pop Culture Madness!

 The Jungle Book marked the last animated film from the company to have Disney's personal touches, before his death on December 15, 1966

-On August 29, 1966, The Beatles played what would become their last official concert as a band at Candlestick Park, San Francisco.
-The Park's capacity was 42,500, but only 25,000 tickets were sold, leaving large sections of unsold seats.
+On August 29, 1966, The Beatles played their last official concert as a band at Candlestick Park, San Francisco.
+The Park’s capacity was 42,500, but only 25,000 tickets were sold, leaving large sections of unsold seats.

-Allen Astles tiddlywinked 10,000 tiddlywinks in just 3 hours, 51 minites and 41 seconds at the University of Wales.
+Allen Astles tiddlywinked 10,000 tiddlywinks in just 3 hours, 51 minutes, and 41 seconds at the University of Wales.

-Jeremiah Denton, a POW during the Vietnam war for 8 years, gave a televised interview in 1966 in which he blinked his eyes in morse code to spell out the word "T-O-R-T-U-R-E" to communicate that his captors were torturing him and his fellow POWs.
+Jeremiah Denton, a POW during the Vietnam War for eight years, gave a televised interview in 1966 in which he blinked his eyes in Morse Code to spell out the word “T-O-R-T-U-R-E” to communicate that his captors were torturing him and his fellow POWs.

-After losing the record for highest grossing film to The Sound of Music in 1966, Gone With The Wind regained the record with a re-release in 1971.
+After losing the record for the highest-grossing film to The Sound of Music in 1966, Gone With The Wind regained the record with a re-release in 1971.

 RIP, Scandals, Sad and Odd News

-Until 1966 the Catholic Church had a list of forbidden books which aimed to protect the faith of followers by preventing the reading of "immoral" books of authors such as Voltaire, Victor Hugo, Immanuel Kant, Descartes, Galilei and Pascal.
-Darwin's works were never included in the list.
+Until 1966, the Catholic Church had a list of forbidden books that aimed to protect followers’ faith by preventing reading “immoral” books by authors such as Voltaire, Victor Hugo, Immanuel Kant, Descartes, Galilei, and Pascal.
+Darwin’s works were never included in the list.

-When the game of Twister was introduced in 1966,it was denounced by critics as "sex in a box".
+When the game of Twister was introduced in 1966, critics denounced it as “sex in a box.”
 A PR firm got Johnny Carson to play the party game with one of his guests, actress Zsa Zsa Gabor, popularizing the game.

 Newsday columnist Mike McGrady and his colleagues (using the pen-name Penelope Ashe) wrote an intentionally bad novel featuring no plot, and many sex scenes.
-They were trying make a point about literary standards and the tastes of readers.
-It became a best-seller - Naked Came The Stranger.
+They tried to make a point about literary standards and readers’ tastes.
+It became a best-seller – Naked Came The Stranger.

 Firsts and the Biggest Christmas Gifts

-The 8-track was a new-fangeled option on many Ford cars.
+The 8-track was a new-fangled option on many Ford cars.

 Eerie Magazine (1966-1983)